Dry Skin Face Serum next to eucalyptus

 save for later:

-This natural dry skin face serum recipe is written specifically for handmade businesses, but it’s so simple that ANYONE can make it (even if it’s the very first skin care recipe you ever create).
+This natural dry skin face serum recipe is written specifically for handmade businesses, but it is so simple that ANYONE can make it (even if it’s the very first skin care recipe you ever create).

 One hundred percent free from all preservatives, fragrances, and fillers, this is a MUST-HAVE for any natural skin care line.